To get started with one of our counselors, please click below to fill out an intake.

 (She/Her)Professional Counselor Associate

-Provides Therapy in English and Hindi
+Provides Therapy in English and HindiCurrent Availability for New Couples and Individual Clients

 Hi there, and welcome!
 It takes a lot of courage to reach out for support, and I'm genuinely glad you're here, even if you're just looking around.
 My aim is to offer a compassionate and collaborative therapeutic experience that's uniquely tailored to you.
 I utilize Somatic, Humanistic, Mindfulness-Based, Parts Work (IFS), and Trauma-Informed approaches, creating a safe space where you feel deeply seen and heard.
 It's incredibly important to me that your background, experiences, and identities are honored through culturally responsive and affirming care.I believe every person is inherently whole, though stress and challenges can make us feel disconnected.
 In our sessions, we'll strengthen your mind-body connection, helping you rediscover your inner resilience to thrive and feel more connected to yourself and others.
 We'll develop practical skills to navigate challenging situations, re-establish loving relationships, and access your unique abilities.I love working with individuals and couples from varied backgrounds, especially BIPOC, historically marginalized, immigrant, and LGBTQIA+ identities.
 I support clients facing depression, anxiety, negative self-talk, grief, loss, abuse, trauma, life transitions, relationship or identity/self-worth issues.
 I'm passionate about helping you break old patterns, develop emotional regulation, and set healthy boundaries that honor your needs.
 If this resonates, know you're not alone, and I would be honored to support your unique healing journey.I am a cis woman of color with South Asian Indian roots, holding a Master’s Degree in Counseling from Portland State University, specializing in relationship and family therapy.
-Outside of work, I find joy in music, gardening, and practices like chakra balancing, and meditation which inform my holistic perspective.I look forward to supporting your growth toward greater peace, confidence, and fulfillment.
+Outside of work, I find joy in music, gardening, and practices like chakra balancing, and meditation which inform my holistic perspective.I look forward to supporting your growth toward greater peace, confidence, and fulfillment.To initiate therapy services with Megha, please contact her directly: megha.ptp@sakshamcounseling.com

 (She/They)Professional Counselor Associate

-Provides Therapy in English
+Provides Therapy in EnglishNo Current Availability

-(They/Them)Licensed Professional Counselor
+(She/Her)Licensed Professional Counselor

 I am so excited to be in a place where I can help clinicians grow and explore.
 The journey to become a therapist is way bigger than I ever imagined.
 I feel so lucky to be on this journey myself and learning new things.
 I had no idea how much personal growth I was in for when I started and now, I get to support other clinicians while they expand into themselves and learn.
 In understand how big of an undertaking this is for clinicians, I hope to create a space to grow and challenge one’s self without judgement, but rather with curiosity.
 The more we can learn about ourselves the more we can expand with our clients.
-I believe learning is about making mistake with openness and growing with new knowledge.
+I believe learning is about making mistake with openness and growing with new knowledge.I will ask you to connect with your body to gain a larger understanding of yourself and your relationship with your clients.
+I will help you focus on your client’s relationship to their body, what comes up for you in yours when in session, inner child work and healing, and holding the complexity of everything we create in this world.

 As counselors, our own selves (bodies, minds, hearts) are the tools of our work.
 Good support in growing our therapist self and sharpening our skillsets can provide opportunity to create deeply meaningful and sustainable work for oneself and our own clients.
 My supervision style is relational, emotionally attuned and guided by social justice principles.
 I am predominantly somatically trained (Neo-Reichian Therapy), draw on attachment theory, gestalt and work with trauma and developmental trauma with queer and trans individuals.My hope is that we can create a trusting, transparent, and collaborative space that can nourish your goals, learning edges, clinical skill set, interests and excitements in the vast field of therapy.